djangopackages/djangopackages/docs/faq.rst

 What happened to the fixtures?
 ------------------------------

-The effort to support databases besides PostGreSQL was hampered for long time, all caused by a third party package I'm not going to identify that caused grief in the use of fixtures.
+The effort to support databases besides PostGreSQL was hampered for long time, all caused by a third party package we're not going to identify that caused grief in the use of fixtures.
 This was a significant issue in Open Comparison, and used up a lot of development cycles.

 So we use a **Mock** system of creating sample data in our tests and for running a development version of the site.
 To create some development data, just run::